VR-25/acc/README.md

 "cs -e 120 && cs -d 30m && cs -e 1h" --> charge for 120 seconds, pause for 30 minutes, then charge again for 1h.

 "cs -e 30m && cs -d 30m && cs 90" --> charge for 30 minutes, pause for 30 minutes, then charge again, but this time until battery level is greater or equal to 90%.

+Charging control file and its parameters can be specified in /sdcard/cs_ctrl.txt (you have to create the file).
+The format is "switch /path/to/ctrl/file ON OFF" -- where ON OFF may be 1 0, enable disable, enabled disabled, etc. (device-dependent).

+Examples:

+switch s=/sys/module/pm8921_charger/parameters/disabled 0 1

+switch "s=/sys/devices/platform/7000c400.i2c/i2c-1/1-006b/charging_state" enabled disabled

 **Online Support**